Please check out this repost from 2019 below. It is about email list, but can apply to blogs and social media just the same.

 Resist the inclination to ask people why they left.
-Unless they have reached out to you, do not send them follow-up emails.
-If they unsubscribed from your main list, they probably don’t want to keep receiving emails from you.
+Do not send them follow-up emails unless they have reached out to you.
+If they unsubscribed from your main list, they probably want to stop receiving emails from you.
 Again, don’t take the unsubscribe personally.
-One apple don’t stop no show (and that’s grammatically incorrect on purpose), just keep grinding.
+One apple doesn’t stop no show (and that’s grammatically incorrect on purpose).
+Just keep grinding.

-With email lists, remember it’s more so about the quality of your team.
+With email lists, remember it’s more about the quality of your team.
 It’s better to have 30 or 40 committed people who are eager to support your work and read your books than 2,000 who won’t lift a finger to give you so much as a piece of advice.
 You ask a question and hear crickets.
-I have only about 172 subscribers to my email list.
-(I say email list because I don’t like to refer to them as newsletters *yawn*), and I am more than okay with this.
-Of course, I’d like to grow (who wouldn’t?) but I am in no rush.
-It’s challenging enough managing the subscribers I already have.
+I have only about 172 subscribers to my list, and I am more than okay with this.
+Of course, I’d like to grow (who wouldn’t?), but I am in no rush.
+It’s challenging enough managing the people I already have.
 I’ll wait patiently.
 Always remember quality over quantity.
-It’s probably easier to manage 30 or 50 subscribers than it is to manage 200 and 300 starting out.
+It’s easier to manage 30 or 50 subscribers than to manage 200 or 300 starting out.

 Again, don’t take it personally.
 Email unsubscribes are like bad reviews that only you see.
 Just as it is not recommended to discuss the bad review, it is also not recommended to discuss the unsubscribe.
-We are all human but venting about these things on social media (this includes the blog) makes you look like an amateur.
+We are all human but venting about these things on social media makes you look like an amateur.
 Accept this person has decided they are no longer interested in your content (for whatever reason) and move on.
-People come in and out of our lives for a reason and we just have to accept when the season is over.
+People come in and out of our lives for a reason, and we just have to accept when that season is over.
 Don‘t make it bigger than it is.

 Remove and Renew

-Writing is a business and like all businesses, it takes trial, error, consistency and time to build.
-We may have been born with gifts but no one was born knowing exactly how to execute them.
+Writing is a business; like all businesses, it takes trial, error, consistency, and time to build.
+We may have been born with gifts, but no one knew exactly how to execute them.
 No one woke up with the skills to hire a team or produce excellent products.
-Similarly, you don’t know how to manage an email list except through practice and hard work and even still people will unsubscribe.
+Similarly, you only know how to manage an email list through practice and hard work, and people will still unsubscribe.

 Every time someone unsubscribes from my list, someone new subscribes.
 That’s the fun thing about it.
-When one door closes another always opens.
+When one door closes, another always opens.
 Just because a few people unsubscribe does not mean more won’t come.
-I’ve been successful in keeping my numbers steady because I am always blessed with a new subscriber whenever someone else leaves.
-When unsubscribes do happen, now I just smile knowing someone new is on their way and hopefully, they’ll find value where the other person did not.
+I’ve been successful in keeping my numbers steady because I am always blessed with a new person whenever someone else leaves.
+When unsubscribes do happen, now I just smile, knowing someone new is on their way, and hopefully, they’ll find value where the other person did not.
 The end of one relationship is the beginning of another.

-- Ask your email list questions to discover what they want.
+- Ask your people questions to discover what they want.

 - Let your readers in a bit on who you are.
 Write stories, give updates not shared anywhere else, showcase your personality, e.g.